Fascination (David Bowie song): Origin

-When Vandross formed his own group Luther the following year, he included "Funky Music" as the first track of their first album Luther.
+When Vandross formed his group Luther the following year, he included "Funky Music" as the first track of their first album Luther.
 According to Spin writer Barry Walters, "Funky Music" with Vandross' original lyrics is a "love song about music."
 Music writer Chris O'Leary describes the lyrics as being "a sales pitch for himself, a New York hustle" with lyrics such as "I do the singing, just give me a beat" that O'Leary describes as "pure George M. Cohan."
 Music journalist Peter Doggett calls it a celebration of Vandross' cultural heritage.

 Music and lyrics

 Bowie biographer Nicholas Pegg describes the music of "Fascination" as "the most unabashed homage to Gamble and Huff's 'Philly' sound to be found on Young Americans."
 O'Leary states that it has an "ominous, snaking bass hook."
 Peter Doggett states that Bowie left Vandross' original "Funky Music" arrangement virtually unchanged, "as an utterly contemporary slide of funk."
 The song structure is based on a descending chord progression from E minor to D major to C major.